mozaik-association/mozaik/docs/email-marketing.md

 ## Follow-up of the mails

-The marketing emailmodule allow youtu folluw-up the stage of your differents emails in progress.
-The different items are displayed in a kanban view and automatically move from one stage to another depending on whether they are still in project, pending, being sent or sent.
+The marketing email module allow you to folluw-up the stage of your differents emails in progress.
+The differents items are displayed in a kanban view and automatically move from one stage to another depending on whether they are still in project, pending, being sent or sent.

 ## Management of failure